Children and Youth

 AWANA Ministry

-Mission: To teach boys and girls the gospel of Jesus Christ and train them to serve Him.
+Mission: To teach boys and girls the gospel of Jesus Christ and to train them to serve him.
+It is also an effective vehicle for the participants to witness to other boys and girls and even their families.

 Services and Activities:

-Click here to view and print the AWANA Parent Handbook
+AWANA Parent Handbook: Click here for the AWANA Parent Handbook.

 Registration: